Project Documentation | By Jonathan Wold | minute read

 - Pre-Screen Your Clients: To save both you and your clients time and energy, it's important to be sure that they are as informed and as prepared as possible before they contact you.
 This is where your website can step in and do its job.
 After they've browsed through your portfolio and decided to go for a price on your services, it's important that you provide a clear path to follow.
 Create a page specifically for those interested in working with you.
 Outline the types of projects that you do and the processes that you use.
 Don't hide your prices.
 As well as offering an hourly rate and flat rate estimates for various project types, I recommend mentioning that you're always open to creative negotiations.
 You can often end up with "free projects" that more than pay what you would have charged them.

 - Respond Quickly: While not always possible, when you're able to, respond to your prospective and active clients immediately.
 If you have an expected delay, let them know that you plan to be unavailable.
 Be punctual with all your appointments and make sure that you meet your deadlines.
 If you miss a deadline and you're at fault, take a hit on your earnings.
 This will let the client know that you mean what you say and it will also help you to make sure it doesn't happen again ;).

 Now go out there and do some excellent work :)

 Jonathan is a 24-year-old Internet entrepreneur who enjoys writing, reading, WordPress, CSS, and his wife's excellent homemade meals.
-If you have any questions or comments regarding this article simply add them below.
 For more about Jonathan, visit jonathanwold.com